DeepAstronomy/ExoplanetRadio/_posts/2023-07-26-how-many-exoplanets.md

 season: "1"
 keywords: "astronomy, exoplanets"
 categories: science
 description: Astronomers estimate there are more planets in our galaxy than there are stars.
 Just how many is that?
+Are we likely to travel to them?
 header:
   overlay_image: /assets/images/JWST_TRAPPIST-1b.jpeg
   actions: